alextanhongpin/architecture-decision-records/golang/034-handler-interface.md

   return h(ctx, v)
 }
 ```

 Another advantage is that user can provide their own implementation, which allows them to pass a struct with additional data.

 Aside from that, the handler can be further decorated with capabilities such as hooks for logging, instrumentation, retry etc.

+However, just passing function is equally simple.
+Any handler can be converted to the function form.

 ### Closed vs Open generics